chainer/chainer/docs/source/install.rst

 We recommend to use ``--no-cache-dir`` option as ``pip`` sometimes uses cache::

   $ pip uninstall chainer
-  $ pip install chainer --no-cache-dir
+  $ pip install chainer --pre --no-cache-dir

 When you install Chainer without CUDA, and after that you want to use CUDA, please reinstall Chainer.
 You need to reinstall Chainer when you want to upgrade CUDA.